mallik3006/ds-spark-aws-emr/README.md

 Following are the steps involved:

 * Exploratory Data Analysis
-* Feature Engineering - Built 15 features using the
+* Feature Engineering - Built 15 features using the use log data
-* Modeling Pipeline build:
+* Modeling Pipeline:
   * StringIndexer — StringIndexerencodes string column of labels to a column of label indices.
   * VectorAssembler — VectorAssembler is a transformer that combines a given list of columns into a single vector column
   * Normalizer — Normalizer is a Transformer which transforms a dataset of Vector rows, normalizing each Vector to have unit norm
-  * Classifier — Logistic Regression, Random Forest and GBT Classifier
+  * Classifiers — Logistic Regression, Random Forest and GBT Classifier

 ### Results